EthanJTucker/firstrepo/README.md

 This is my edit on the readme file.
-Ain't it a beaut.
+Ain't it a beaut?